QuantGov/documentation/docs/tutorial/first_estimator.markdown

 Our first estimator will predict whether or not a document is likely to have been published in the "World" section of the *Federal Register*, as opposed to a different section.
-We'll train this model using documents from the 2015 *Federal Register* by following steps:
+We'll train this model using documents from the 2015 *Federal Register* by following these steps:

 1. Build the trainer corpus
 2. Specify the labels